Buena Vista University: Athletics

 Buena Vista University competes in 21 intercollegiate sports at the varsity level.
 The university is an NCAA Division III institution and a member of the American Rivers Conference (formerly the Iowa Intercollegiate Athletic Conference).
 Teams that compete at BVU include baseball, men's and women's basketball, cross country, football, men's and women's golf, men's and women's soccer, men's and women's tennis, track & field, volleyball, and wrestling.
 Roughly one out of every four BVU students participate in intercollegiate athletics.

 Buena Vista's mascot is the Beaver.
 The origins of the Beaver as the Buena Vista mascot go back to the early 1900s, when the football team was called the BVers.
 In the spring of 1921, a Buena Vista student combined that nickname with the name of the then-popular soft drink Bevo to create the nickname the Beavers.

-Buena Vista's softball team appeared in one Women's College World Series in 1971.
+Buena Vista's softball team appeared in one Women's College World Series in 1971, and won the NCAA Division III softball national championship in 1984, one year after being national runners-up in 1983.